Skip to main content

 • story

-• “Crowalt: The Traces of the Lost Colony is just a very long, boring fetch quest until 99% of the game is done, and you finally get to know where the lost colony is, only to be hit by a lackluster plot twist.”
+• “Crowalt the traces of the lost colony is just a very long, boring fetch quest galore until 99% of the game is done, and you finally get to know where the lost colony is and get hit by a lackluster plot twist.”

-• “The story is probably the strongest part of the game (along with a pretty decent soundtrack), so the fact that you barely get any story and lore throughout the game, in a point-and-click adventure where story is its strongest suit, is just salt upon wounds.”
+• “The thing is, the story is probably the strongest part of the game (along with a pretty decent soundtrack), so the fact that you barely get any story and any lore all throughout the game, in a point-and-click adventure game with story being its strongest suit, is just salt upon wounds.”

 • graphics